 Lice and dandruff are two common conditions that affect the scalp.
-While they share some similarities, lice and dandruff are two different conditions that require different treatments.
+While they share some similarities, lice and dandruff have different causes so they require different treatments.

 - eggs, also called “nits:” tiny white specks